dracor-org/dracor-textbook/docs/chapters/03-front-end-navigating-dracor.md

 #### Tab 1.
 Network

 The Network tab provides a co-occurrence network for the play.
 The interface states the modelling rule explicitly: if characters speak in the same scene or act (segment), they are linked.
 If there is no scene segmentation, characters that speak in the same act are linked.
-Important is to notice that silent characters are not assessed and that mere presence on stage is not evaluated.
-What we see first is a graph visualisation, which serves as an immediate “visual catch”.
+It is important to note that silent characters are not counted and that mere presence on stage is not evaluated.
+What we see first is a graph visualisation, which provides an immediate visual overview.
 This image is not only illustrative; it is also a reminder that the network is a specific representation of interaction derived from segmentation choices.

 Next to the graph, DraCor summarises network properties in a compact panel.
 These values help us describe the network beyond what the eye can capture: